mconlon17/simple-vivo-book/Locations.md

 be used to manage all your locations, or you may choose to use source files specific to different kinds of locations -- one for cities, one for buildings, one for campuses.

 Many types of things are locations.
-The most common are campuses, buildings, countries, and cities, but see the file `examples\locations\location_types.txt` for a complete list of VIVO location types.
+The most common are campuses, buildings, countries, and cities, but see the file `examples/locations/location_types.txt` for a complete list of VIVO location types.

 Regardless of the type of location, each location has:

 1. a name
 1. one or more types such as building, campus, country or city
 1. within -- an indication that one location is within another.
 For example, a city is within a country, a building is within a campus.
 1. latitude.
 Negative is south.
 1. longitude.
 Negative is west.